You are here

 - strong written and verbal communication skills

-- desire and ability to work cooperatively with peers
+- a desire and ability to work cooperatively with peers

-- ability to read, analyze, and reflect on large quantities of difficult material in English
+- an ability to read, analyze, and reflect on large quantities of difficult material in English

-- high standard of personal and professional conduct
+- high standards of personal and professional conduct

 Students must also be mature and able to engage respectfully and civilly in discussions over controversial intellectual, moral, and political issues.